 - If unable to use booked time, sessions may be cancelled in advance without charge through FOM four or more hours ahead of the scheduled start time.
 Late cancellations after this point incur a minimum charge equal to one hour of usage.
 A “no-show” or failure to show up for booked time without cancellation will result in the user account being charged for the full reserved time.

-- If a user does not show up for their reserved time, after a ten-minute grace period, any other qualified user may claim the time-slot.
+- If a user does not show up for their reserved time, after a fifteen minute grace period, any other qualified user may claim the time-slot.

 - At the end of a session, users are required to close all images, patterns, and other files and clean the computer desktop.

-- Users are not allowed to use USB drives on any equipment in the center.
+- Users are not allowed to use flash drives or any personal devices on any equipment in the Center.

 - Users should not attempt to use any of the (MC)2 data acquisition computers for web browsing or email.

 - Users should not attempt to install software on any (MC)2 computers.
 (MC)2 computers have software installed to help with data acquisition and analysis; they are not to be used for games, movies, mp3s, or other non-standard software.

 - Negligence and/or violation of any the above rules will lead to the immediate temporary or permanent revocation of user privileges and access to the Center.